Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Minimal Model Program

 Run a $(K_W+B_W+A_W)$-MMP over $Z$, which exists and terminates by \autoref{prop:psef_termination}.
-If the first step of the MMP, $W\dashrightarrow W'$, is over $X$ then we show that we may replace $W$ by $W'$ and continue.
-For, it follows that $A_W$ descends to $A_{W'}$ and again it is sufficient to find a curve on $W'$ satisfying the corresponding bounds.
-On the other hand, suppose that the first step of the MMP is not contracted over $X$.
-Then as $A$ is ample on $X$ we see that $A_W\cdot R>0$, and as a result $(K_W+B_W)\cdot R<0$ But as \autoref{eqn:contained_in_fiber} implies that the curves contracted are contained in the reduced boundary, we find a curve $\Gamma_W$ which satisfies
+If the first step of the MMP, $W\dashrightarrow W'$, is over $X$ then exactly as before, $A_W$ descends to $A_{W'}$, and so we may replace $W$ by $W'$ and continue.
+On the other hand, suppose that a step of the MMP contracting a ray $R$ is not over $X$.
+As before, since $A$ is ample on $X$ we see that $A_W\cdot R>0$, and as a result $(K_W+B_W)\cdot R<0$ But as \autoref{eqn:contained_in_fiber} implies that the curves contracted are contained in the reduced boundary, we find a curve $\Gamma_W$ which satisfies by the log canonical case of \autoref{thm:surface_cone}.
+But as this ray was chosen to be negative for $K_W+B_W+A_W$, it follows that we must also have $0<A_W\cdot \Gamma_W\leq 4d_{\Gamma_W}$ as required.